 Joining Surrey’s Electronics and Amateur Radio Society (EARS) connects you to a passionate community of fellow engineers and gives you 24/7 access to amazing workshop facilities.
-We talk to Vice-President Sam Lane to find out how EARS can add to your Surrey experience.
+We talk to President Alp Orgun to find out how EARS can add to your Surrey experience.

-In addition to offering exceptional workshop facilities, EARS runs widely popular computer coding courses in Arduino and Python, both of which are very useful throughout your studies and into the future.
-When there is adequate demand all 3 tiers of amateur radio licence courses have been run in the past
+In addition to offering exceptional workshop facilities, EARS runs widely popular computer coding courses in Arduino and Python, both of which are very useful throughout your studies and into your future.
+When there is adequate demand, all three tiers of amateur radio licence courses have been run in the past.

 Find out more about EARS or look out for their stand at the Freshers’ Fair during Welcome Week.